 SCI.6.1.7 Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.
 MS-ETS1-1 SCI.6.1.8 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem.
-MS-ETS1-2 Vocabulary cell, biotic, abiotic, prokaryotic, eukaryotic, nucleus, chloroplasts, mitochondria, cell membrane, cell wall, vacuole, cytoplasm, ribosome, unicellular, multicellular, chloroplast, organelles, structure, function, tissues, organ, organ system, organism, structure, function, stimuli, response, weather, climate, cycle, precipitation, condensation, evaporation, groundwater, atmosphere, troposphere, hydrosphere, latitude, altitude, oceanic circulation, air pressure, currents, temperature, wind, gravity, rotation, revolution Unit Progression hit Progression In this first unit, students develop and use models that describe systems and system models and apply these ideas to different Earth science and life science contexts.
-A key understanding is that systems are made of component parts that interconnect with each other, moreover each of the component parts is itself a system that is made of component parts.
-This notion of systems within systems within systems (also called nested systems) is particularly apparent in analyzing a "human being system" that is made of components called body systems (e g , the circulatory system) that are made of organs (e g , the heart) that are made of tissues that consist of different kinds of cells.
+MS-ETS1-2 Vocabulary cell, biotic, abiotic, prokaryotic, eukaryotic, nucleus, chloroplasts, mitochondria, cell membrane, cell wall, vacuole, cytoplasm, ribosome, unicellular, multicellular, chloroplast, organelles, structure, function, tissues, organ, organ system, organism, structure, function, stimuli, response, weather, climate, cycle, precipitation, condensation, evaporation, groundwater, atmosphere, troposphere, hydrosphere, latitude, altitude, oceanic circulation, air pressure, currents, temperature, wind, gravity, rotation, revolution Unit Progression In this first unit, students develop and use models that and system models and apply these ideas to different science contexts.
+A key understanding is that systems a component parts that interconnect with each other, more component parts is itself a system that is made of component of systems within systems within systems (also components called body systems (e.g., the circulatory sof organs (e.g., the heart) that are made of tissues that kinds of cells.
+Earth science and life re made of preover each of the conent parts.
+This alled nested systems) stem" that is made of ystem) that are made

-SCI.6.2 Students will create a model to show how the transfer of energy can help us understand earth's hydrosphere and atmosphere systems.
-Science and engineering practices (SEPs) • Developing and Using Models Crosscutting concepts (CCCs) Standard Reference Energy and Matter Within Systems and systems models SCI.6.2.1 Develop and use a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
+Students will create a model to show how the transfer of energy can help us understand earth's hydrosphere and atmosphere systems.
+SCI.6.2 Science and engineering practices (SEPs) • Developing and Using Models Crosscutting concepts (CCCs) • Energy and Matter • Within Systems and systems models Standard Reference SCI.6.2.1 Develop and use a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
 MS-ESS2-4 SCI.6.2.2 Develop and use a model to describe how unequal heating and rotation of the Earth causes patterns of MS-ESS2-6 atmospheric and oceanic circulation that determine regional climates.
 SCI.6.2.3 Plan an investigation to determine the relationships among the energy transferred, the type of matter, the mass and the change in the average kinetic energy of the particles as measured by the temperature of the sample.
-MS-PS3-4 Vocabulary Weather, climate, cycle, precipitation, condensation, evaporation, groundwater, atmosphere, troposphere, hydrosphere, latitude, altitude, oceanic circulation, carbon footprint, air pressure, currents, temperature, wind, gravity, rotation, revolution, conduction, convection, energy, potential energy, kinetic energy, thermal energy, matter, mass, temperature Unit Progression In this unit, students explore weather from the perspective of the flow of energy and cycling of matter within a system to develop models .
-In grade five, students developed models of how Earth's systems interact (Unit 1 reviews the systems).
-They also explored the reservoirs of the water cycle.
-In Unit 2, students deepen their understanding by analyzing the processes of the water cycle and the physical science underlying these processes.
-These Earth science and physical science concepts are then applied to understanding weather in different regions.
-Patterns of temperature and precipitation are causally related to geographical features such as proximity to the ocean, latitude, altitude, and proximity to mountains.
-The water cycle is also important conceptually because of its central role in weather phenomena and because it provides an example of a property of a whole system that is different than the properties of its parts.
+MS-PS3-4 Vocabulary Weather, climate, cycle, precipitation, condensation, evaporation, groundwater, atmosphere, troposphere, hydrosphere, latitude, altitude, oceanic circulation, carbon footprint, air pressure, currents, temperature, wind, gravity, rotation, revolution, conduction, convection, energy, potential energy, kinetic energy, thermal energy, matter, mass, temperature Unit Progression In this unit, students explore weather from the perspect energy and cycling of matter within a system to deverage five, students developed models of how Earth's systems reviews the systems).
+They also explored the reservoirs Unit 2, students deepen their understanding by analyzing the water cycle and the physical science underlying the Earth science and physical science concepts are then appunderstanding weather in different regions.
+Patterns of precipitation are causally related to geographical feature to the ocean, latitude, altitude, and proximity to mount is also important conceptually because of its central role phenomena and because it provides an example of a paystem that is different than the properties of its parts. elop models.
+In grade in interact (Unit 1 of the water cycle.
+In ing the processes of se processes.
+These oplied to temperature and ires such as proximity ains.
+The water cycle in weather